-Your child’s first time taking the assessment (including Reading, Math, and Language/Vocabulary Acquisition) will take approximately 60 minutes per test.
+Your child’s first time taking the assessment will take approximately 60 to 90 minutes per test (Reading and Math).
 Thereafter, test sessions even if it is the following year, will take approximately 45 minutes to complete each test.

 When your child is done with their test, LDA’s proctor will print their results and be available to answer questions about their testing report and areas that they may need more practice.

 LDA’s staff are trained special educators who recognize the unique learning differences of each child.
 We accommodate for all learners and strive to help parents understand their learning strengths, areas they may find challenging, and provide recommendations to families, whether they have a disability or not.

 LDA’s testing is $55/test session.
 Advance registration and payment is required.